-Who doesn't love a freebie?
-From time-to-time, paid online resources offer a free-access period as part of a special offer or promotion.
-For Irish records, the discounts and deals are especially plentiful during the month of March (in and around St. Patrick's Day).
-To keep up to date:
+Waiting for paid online resources to offer a free-access period as part of a special offer or promotion?
+For Irish ancestry records, the discounts and deals are especially plentiful during the months of January and March (in and around St. Patrick's Day).
+For updates...

 Claire Santry's Irish-Genealogy News covers all news of discount offers, freebie weekends, and new record releases and publications as they happen.

 JOIN your Civil Parish(es) on Ireland Reaching Out HERE

 Can't find your ancestor on any records?
 Post your query to our Message Board

 Confident about navigating records for a specific county or parish archive?
 Please SHARE your wisdom by posting to our LOCAL GUIDE.

 Who's YOUR ancestor from Ireland?

 Honour your ancestors and #BringTheirMemoryHome by adding them to our Ancestors roll-call here: